MairaLimaS/PrimasAdmDataBR/Administrative Data Curation/Guide to Applying the Data Validation Methodology.md

 - **Analysis Phase (6.2 - Validate Outputs)**: In this phase, statisticians validate the quality of the produced outputs by comparing statistics with previous cycles, other relevant data (internal and external), investigating inconsistencies, and performing macro-editing.

-## 6. Lifecycle of the Data Validation Process
+## 6. Lifecycle of the Data Validation Process: A Maturity Analysis

 To improve performance and optimize data validation, considering its lifecycle is beneficial: